Adda-Baaj/taja-khobor/README.md

 - Metadata enrichment: fetched links are optionally enriched from OG/title/description/image tags with goquery; cancellation returns whatever was processed so far.
 - Shared HTTP client abstraction (resty under the hood) and centralized header builder.
 - Pluggable publishers: registry-driven fan-out to HTTP webhooks or AWS SQS queues with JSON payloads.
+- Optional dedupe cache: backed by a local storage file (default `bbolt` config) so previously published article IDs are skipped on future crawls.
-- Structured logging with zap; storage layer remains stubbed for contributors to extend.
+- Structured logging with zap; storage layer is pluggable for future backends.

 ## Quickstart
 Prereqs: Go 1.22+.